FabianMoenkeberg/CudaWelford/README.md

 In the [unit tests](CudaWelford/test/test_cuda.cpp) the different approaches  can be tested.
 The following resuls can be found on a Nvidia GeForce RTX 2080 SUPER:
 * normal variance calculation with CUP (CubVarianceMultistep):		~0.24ms
 * Welford algorithm with CUP (CubWelford):							~0.18ms
+* Custom Welford algorithm with CUDA (CustomCudaWelford_optimization2):			~0.056ms
+* Custom Welford algorithm with CUDA (CustomCudaWelford_optimization1):			~0.063ms
-* Custom Welford algorithm with CUDA (CustomCudaWelford):			~0.028ms
+* Custom Welford algorithm with CUDA (CustomCudaWelford_optimization0):			~0.085ms

-The custom Welford CUDA algorithm is still 6.4 times faster than the CUP algorithm.
+The custom Welford CUDA algorithm is still 3.2 times faster than the CUP algorithm.
 Howerver, the CUP algorithms are way simpler to derive.